X4BNet/x4b-status/content/issues/2024-10-16-paypal-payments-delayed.md

   - WEB
 severity: disrupted
 ---
+*Investigating* - Still yet to receive any solution from Paypal.

+Transactions are being manually processed in a priority queue.
+Open a support ticket if you need manual processing urgently.

+We are working on a temporary solution to reduce the delay to ~5-10 minutes while we wait on a fix from Paypal.

 *Investigating* - We are aware of delays processing paypal payments.
 We have contacted Paypal merchant support for a fix and are awaiting a response.

 If you need a payment manually processed open a support ticket including a screenshot of your payment and we will get to it ASAP.